dtudk/pythonsupport-page/docs/courses/00000/index.rst

-Courses at DTU using Python will generally update their package dependencies every year due to the high turn-around on package versions in the Python eco-system.
+Courses at DTU using Python will generally update their package dependencies every year due to the high turn-around on package versions in the Python ecosystem.

 As such it is vital that we retain and store courses for a number of years so students can always backtrack their work.